Cysharp/UniTask/README.md

 If you want to use the `async` method inside the func, use the `***Await` or `***AwaitWithCancellation`.

-How to create async iterator, C# 8.0 supports async iterator(`async yield return`) but it only allows `IAsyncEnumerable<T>` and of course requires C# 8.0.
+How to create an async iterator: C# 8.0 supports async iterator(`async yield return`) but it only allows `IAsyncEnumerable<T>` and of course requires C# 8.0.
 UniTask supports `UniTaskAsyncEnumerable.Create` method to create custom async iterator.

 ```csharp
 // IAsyncEnumerable, C# 8.0 version of async iterator. ( do not use this style, IAsyncEnumerable is not controled in UniTask).